 TAMARA MILLER Biography

 Tamara Miller, a Canadian-American Singer-Songwriter, Composer & Producer for TV & Film graduated with a Bachelor of Music from York University in Toronto.
 Tamara works in Los Angeles, California and loves writing and producing introspective, emotional, uplifting piano-driven instrumental tracks from the heart.
-Tamara composes & produces her music on Logic Pro and is a proud member of the PMA and The Alliance for Women Film Composers.
+Miller composes & produces her music on Logic Pro and is a proud member of the PMA, The SCL, The Alliance for Women Film Composers.

-Tamara currently resides in Austin, Texas where she has performed in some of Austin's most reputable venues including: The Parish, One World Theatre, Waterloo Records, The Belmont, Speakeasy, and Fox 7 Austin Morning News.
+During Tamara's time in Austin, Texas, Miller has performed in some of Austin's most reputable venues including: The Parish, One World Theatre, Waterloo Records, The Belmont, Speakeasy, and Fox 7 Austin Morning News.
 Tamara's original music has been featured on radio and on numerous TV networks worldwide including CBS, FOX, ABC, MLB, MTV, OWN, DMX (Discovery Networks across Europe), TeenNick, Global TV.
 Tamara's music is featured on AT&T's Original Series -- You Me Her, The Dr. Oz Show, Fox Sports MLB World series Games, Bad Chad Customs (DMX - across Europe), Indie Films (including a Singaporean Short Film), and Reality TV in the US, Europe, and Israel.

 Tamara is currently composing full time for several music libraries based in Los Angeles.
 Miller has been collaborating on several Dance Pop projects and recently landed exciting placements (including her latest song "Be Your Everything") on the Emmy Award Winning Soap Opera, The Young and the Restless.
 Tamara has also written and produced custom tracks which landed on The Bachelorette Australia!

 As a Singer-Songwriter-Pianist, Tamara's debut EP "60 Seconds" (produced in Toronto by Juno Award Winner, Ron Lopata), was featured on the hit teen drama series, Degrassi: The Next Generation.
 Her follow up EP "Changing Lanes" (produced by Juno Award Winner, David Martin) received an HMMA Nomination (HOLLYWOOD MUSIC IN MEDIA AWARDS) for "BEST POP SONG."